wbszhu/BL-HiChIP/README.md

 # BL-HiChIP
 ## This pipeline has been deprecated as of August 2021.
-Please update your pipelines to the official nextflow pipeline at https://github.com/wbszhu/DRP (August 2020)
+Please update your pipelines to the official nextflow pipeline at https://github.com/wbszhu/DRP.
+> We recommend transitioning to the nextflow version since it easier to install.
 ## Usage
 ### for example
 ```